This article is a sidebar to "Evolved Operations Enable Progressive Supply Chain Management."

 Upon noticing these effects, managers called for a meeting of all warehouse personnel to discuss the quality issues of missed picks, damage and customer returns, which had totaled $2.8 million in a single fiscal quarter.
 A consultant suggested getting rid of the individual performance metrics, which were driving the wrong behavior.
 One manager replied that if they stopped measuring picks per hour, they would go out of business.
 The consultant immediately retorted, “You mean to tell me you’d go out of business if you didn’t have $2.8 million in quality losses every quarter?”

 The solution to this challenge is to have the distribution center hone in on the nine R’s of a perfect order.
-If a business can ensure that the right quantity and the right quality of the right item are delivered to the right person at the right place and the right time for the right price and with the right documentation and right level of customer service, then customers will be satisfied.
+If a business can ensure that the right quantity and the right quality of the right item are delivered to the right person at the right place and the right time for the right price and with the right documentation and right level of Customer Relations, then customers will be satisfied.